 A demographic study or market analysis can help you validate whether there is a real need for an additional dental practice or specific services in a particular community.
-The study should define the population for your specialty.
+The study should define the population by gender, age, ethnicity, knowledge of languages, disabilities, home ownership, and employment status.
 It should also include the following statistics:

-- Ratio of the population of the community to the number of dentists

-- Growth potential for the area

-- Amount the community spends on healthcare

-- Average household income
+- · Ratio of the population of the community to the number of dentists - · Growth potential for the area - · Amount the community spends on healthcare - · Average household income